13 Playing Dumb Manipulation Tricks That Show You’re Being Played

 Reminder

-People over-explain, become more patient, or take on extra Responsibility, which reinforces the manipulation.
+People over-explain, become more patient, or take on extra responsibility, which reinforces the manipulation.

 Common Mistakes